Last Updated: December 30, 2022

 Divorcing By Agreement Saves You Time and Money!

 Divorcing by agreement (also known as an agreed divorce or an uncontested divorce) occurs when both parties agree on all points of the divorce and meet certain criteria established by the residence state.
 In addition to being faster and easier, an agreed divorce costs less because there are fewer court documents to complete and it is not mandatory to have a lawyer fight it out for you over things such as custody or property.

-Divorcing by agreement is available to all married couples in all states.
-However, a “joint simplified divorce procedure” that results in lower court costs is not available in all instances.For example, the state of Tennessee requires one or both parties to have resided in-state for six months prior to filing divorce paperwork or when deciding to divorce.
-The couple cannot have any children together who are disabled, still in high school, or younger than 18.
-Both parties must want to end the marriage, the couple cannot have retirement benefits or own a business, buildings, or land together, and they must agree on alimony and division of property.
+For a ‘joint simplified divorce in Tennessee (like many states, for example) the couple cannot have any children together who are disabled, still in high school, or younger than 18.
+Both parties must want to end the marriage, the couple cannot have retirement benefits or own a business, buildings, or land together, and they must agree on alimony (spousal maintenance) and a complete division of property.
 This does not mean that you cannot still have an uncontested divorce, it simply means that the joint simplified divorce procedure is not available to everyone.

 Experienced Lawyers Help You Divorce by Agreement!

 Agreed divorce help from a knowledgeable family law attorney is recommended when a spouse has difficulty understanding court papers or one or both spouses have an IRS qualified retirement plan, pension plan, or owns buildings, land, or a business.
 If one spouse has a lawyer or refuses to sign the divorce agreement, the other spouse should retain an attorney to proceed as a contested divorce or to assist in mediating the conflicts that may exist.